What is a Home Inspection?

 What forms of payment are accepted for my inspection?

-SiteGuard Inspection Services accepts most major credit cards, checks, money orders, and cash.
+SiteGuard Inspection Services accepts most major credit cards, checks, money orders, cash, and Zelle payments.

-We look forward to working with you!
+We look forward to being of service to you!
 Please contact us at Office@SGInspectionServices.com or at (972)-979-7346 with any questions you might have, and we will be happy to assist you.
-If you are ready to schedule your property inspection, just click on the " Schedule Inspection" button and you will be good to go!
+If you are ready to schedule your home inspection, just click on the " Schedule Inspection" button and you will be good to go!